Tosin Adarabioyo: Fulham

 On 5 October 2020, with a year remaining on his contract, Adarabioyo ended his 18-year association with Manchester City when he joined Premier League rivals Fulham on a permanent deal, signing a three-year deal, with a club option for an additional 12 months.
 While the fee was officially undisclosed, local media reported that City would receive up to £2million for the transfer, as well as the benefit of a 20 per cent sell on fee on any future sale.

 At the time of Adarabioyo's arrival, newly-promoted Fulham had lost their opening four league matches of the season and he was immediately introduced into the starting XI by manager Scott Parker, where he formed a strong partnership alongside Joachim Andersen, who had joined the club on the same day in a short-term deal from Olympique Lyonnais.
 Over the course of the season, he made what Sky Sports described as a "seamless transition" to the Premier League and delivered a number of impressive performances, including a clean sheet in a 1–0 win over reigning champions Liverpool in March, which saw him come into contention for an England call-up.

 However, he was unable to help prevent the club from suffering relegation to the Championship, which was confirmed with three matches remaining for the campaign.
 He scored his first goal for Fulham in a 1–1 draw with Bournemouth on 3 December 2021.
 In the 2021–22 season, he played a pivotal role in his team's Championship victory and immediate promotion back to the top-tier division.

 Upon the conclusion of the 2023–24 season, Adarabioyo was among the players announced to be departing the club at the expiration of their contracts.

 Chelsea

 On 7 June 2024, it was announced that Adarabioyo would join Premier League side Chelsea on a free transfer on 1 July 2024, signing a four-year contract with the club.

 On 7 November, he scored his first goal for Chelsea in an 8–0 rout of FC Noah in the UEFA Conference League.
 On 11 January 2025, Adarabioyo scored his first career brace in the FA Cup third round against Morecambe.

+Tottenham Hotspur

+On 1 September 2026, Adarabioyo joined Tottenham Hotspur from Chelsea in a £12 million deal, making him the first player since Carlo Cudicini in 2009 to transition on a permanent transfer directly between the two clubs.
+He signed a 4-year deal.